 The 1876 Indian Act was passed into law as a means to protect, civilize and assimilate the Indian population.
 Today it remains a barrier to improvement in First Nations standards of living and a paternalistic system of governance devoid of transparency.
 Ruth Cuthand’s work challenges the situation by exposing the inequities that have plagued for centuries Canada’s relationship with its First Peoples, while proudly claiming her complex and self-determined aboriginal identity, independent of any Indian Act.

-Curated by Jen Budney.
-A co-production of the Mendel Art Gallery and Tribe, Inc.
+Curated by Jen Budney and co-produced by the Mendel Art Gallery and TRIBE Inc., Saskatoon.